timkinnane/node-dev-dotfiles/docs/AWSSSO.md

 aws configure sso
 ```

-Run our AWS SSO tool installer (which also adds your Zscaler cert to Python's certificate bundle).
+Run our AWS SSO tool installer.
+It clones the `aws-sso-credentials` tool into `~/lib`.

 ```sh
 awssso install